SaschaRadojkovic/SaschaRadojkovic/README.md

 # Welcome

 "Hi my name is Sascha, a creative force who is always eager to try something new.
-With a natural inclination for self-discovery, Sascha has a diverse set of skills.
-Driven by his passion for learning and growing, Sascha is constantly seeking new challenges and opportunities."<br>
+With a natural inclination for self-discovery, i have a diverse set of skills.
+Driven by my passion for learning and growing, i am constantly seeking new challenges and opportunities."<br>
 "I used to dream of being able to code, and now it's getting reality.
 I'm excited to learn, grow and create new projects.
 I am excited to see what the future holds as I continue to explore the world of programming."<br>

 `Debugging is like being a detective in a crime movie where you're also the murderer.`